OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 - Update the code that references the Microsoft Graph URL, parameters, and required access scope.

-- Update the task pane UI so that it accurately describes the new functionality.
+- Update the code that defines the task pane UI, so that it accurately describes the new functionality.

 - Update the code that parses the response from Microsoft Graph and writes it to the document.